raspberrypilearning/cd-beginner-html-css-sushi/en/step_14.md

   }
 ```

 Notice how some of the selectors use commas, for example `table, th, td`?
-This is a **list of selectors**: it means it applies to all `<th>` elements and all `<td>` elements.
+That's a **list of selectors**: it means it applies to all `<th>` elements and all `<td>` elements.
 It saves typing out the same set of rules for each selector!